microclimates/homie-device/README.md

 It is modeled after the great work done for [ESP8266 devices](https://github.com/marvinroger/homie-esp8266), with the goal of not only following the Homie Convention, but at adhering to the implementation interface so both message and API interfaces are familiar.

+It's great for mixing ESP8266 devices with Raspberry Pi and other linux or windows based systems on the same MQTT network.

 Features
 --------